terrabrasilis/fires-data-task/README.md

 The implementation follows the step by step described in the file ./docs/step-by-step-description.txt.

-The expected periodicity is monthly for the acquisition of new data on the focuses of the Queimadas project and notices of deforestation by the DETER project.
+The expected periodicity is monthly for the acquisition of new data on the focuses of the Queimadas project and notices of deforestation by the DETER projects.

 ***WARNING***